adamsilver/adamsilver.io-jekyll/_drafts/2037-01-01-inline-validation-is-problematic.md

 ## 3. Visual glitches are disorientating

 When a field switches between valid and invalid states, the error appears and disappears respectively.
-This causes the page to judder which is disorientating and amateurish.
+This causes the page to judder which is disorientating and cab cause problems for mouse users.

 <div class="image">
 	<figure>